bluewaysw/pcgeos/TechDocs/Markdown/Tools/tswatcm.md

 line to SWAT.RC:

     var modernPromptKeys 0

+Modern prompt keys do not enable tcsh-style Ctrl-key editing.
+Run `tcsh cle` to enable its configurable prompt editor, or `tcsh` to enable both that editor and prefix history searching.
+Use `help tcsh` for its current default bindings and configuration.

 The `!' character followed by a number repeats that command in the command history.
 (The standard Swat prompt includes a command